Trails of Indochina is a Leading Destination Management Company providing premium Indochina Tours & Indonesia Tours

 Getting here: Check with the local operator about mode of transport since this is a difficult place to access.

 Mondolkiri is the largest province of Cambodia but is sparsely populated with about 40,000 people.
 Located on the eastern highlands, Mondolkiri has scenery and a climate quite unlike anywhere else in the country.
 There are rolling grassy hills, serene rivers, powerful waterfalls, and forested mountains.
 At an average elevation of 800m, it can get quite chilly at night.
-Mondulkiri has numerous tourist attractions such as waterfalls, indigenous hilltribe culture, national parks and elephant trekking.
+Mondulkiri has numerous tourist attractions such as waterfalls, indigenous hilltribe culture, national parks.
 Sen Monorom, the provincial capital, is a quiet town with a frontier feel, although it has potential to develop into an eco-tourism center.

 Getting here: It is 370 km (6-8 hours) by road from Phnom Penh to Sen Monorom.
 Most of the road is in good condition with exception of some potholes from Phnom Penh to Kompong Cham.
 The worse part of the road is from Snoul to Kev Seima which has bumpy dirt tracks.